vamsiramakrishnan/gemini-multitool/README.md

 - an Event-emitting websocket-client to ease communication between the websocket and the front-end
 - communication layer for processing audio in and out
 - a boilerplate view for starting to build your apps and view logs
+- styling using SCSS with reusable mixins for consistent design.

 ## Available Scripts